jyotiyadav2508/Blog_Website_PP4/README.md

 ## Database Diagram

 Smart Draw was used to create a database schema to visualise the types of custom models the project requires.
 This schema was used as a guide to what needed to be added to each model.
 Below is the Database structure that this project is based on.
-The relationship between Entities User, Post, Author and Comment are shown in this diagram.
+The relationship between Entities Post, Author, Destination and Comment are shown in this diagram.

 ![ER Diagram](assets/ERD/Database_Diagram.jpg)